diploi/tiny-template/README.md

 # diploi-tiny-template

-Tiny project for quick builds to speed up testing.
+Tiny project for quick builds to speed up testing..